 Does the process affect the environment?

-A common thought to any vehicle recycling, be it scrap or salvage, is the affects it may have on the environment.
-We can assure you that it’s beneficial to the environment as it helps reduce emissions, responsibly recycles metals and repairs and reuses materials for other vehicles where possible.
+A common thought to any vehicle recycling, be it scrap or salvage, is the effects it may have on the environment.
+We can assure you that it’s beneficial to the environment as it helps reduce emissions, responsibly recycles metals and reuses materials for other vehicles where possible.

 Instead of numerous cars being produced, the scrap and salvage industry recycles and reuses, keeping perfectly good vehicle parts in circulation.

 With an established network across the UK, BMS Salvage has its roots firmly set in the ground and commands the most competitive prices paid for crash damaged cars, insurance write offs and repairable vehicles.
 We won’t only source the best prices paid for these cars, but we’ll make sure that once a price is quoted that you get the best customer service and support up to and past the day that your vehicle has been collected.
 We’ll ensure that payments are made in a safe method and that all relevant paperwork is processed efficiently.

 Get in touch with our team or use our free, instant quote calculator and see how much your damaged or unwanted vehicle could be worth.